Skip to Content

 How to Stop Removal Proceedings

-• You were falsely served with an Notice to Appear.
+• You were falsely served with a Notice to Appear.
 If the notice was sent to the wrong address or sent to your attorney instead of directly to you, you may have a case.

 • You are in the middle of adjusting your immigration status.
-In some cases, immigrants may forget to extend their papers (such as a student visa), however, if you entered the U.S. lawfully, you may be able to adjust your status to being "lawfully present".
+In some cases, immigrants may forget to extend their papers (such as a student visa); however, if you entered the U.S. lawfully, you may be able to adjust your status to being "lawfully present."

 • Are you facing persecution in your home country?
 Asylum and withholding of removal are options for you.

-• Cancellation of removal and adjustment of status is available for both non-permanent residents, permanent residents, and battered spouses/children.
+• Cancellation of removal and adjustment of status is available for non-permanent residents, permanent residents, and battered spouses/children.
 Meet with a deportation attorney in Houston to understand the specific qualifications for this.

 Can You Adjust Status if You Entered Illegally?